Vexed-Darius/Electrical_Engineering_Portfolio/Embedded_Projects/ESP32_Objection_Detection/README.md

 # ESP32 Object Detection

 ## Description
 Implemented real-time object detection on an ESP32 using an Edge Impulse machine learning model.
-The system can detect objects and trigger actions based on detection.
+The system can detect objects and play a sound to alert the driver of distracted driving.

 ## Objective
 To deploy a lightweight ML model on an embedded platform for real-time inference and object tracking.